dwilding/frogtab/local/README.md

 To access Frogtab, open http://localhost:5000 in your browser
 ```

+If you see the error "a different app is using port 5000",
+you'll need to use a different port.
-To change the port, run the following commands:
+In this case, run the following commands:

 ```
-frogtab stop
-frogtab set port 5001  # for example frogtab start
+frogtab set port 5001  # For example frogtab start
 ```

-TODO: If you opened Frogtab in your browser before changing the port, you'll need to import a backup file to pair with Frogtab Local (https://github.com/dwilding/frogtab/issues/9)

 ## Sending tasks to Frogtab